janhavipatil23/Music-Genre-Classification/README.md

 This will load the file, process it and run it through the model.
 For testing on multiple song, put them all in a folder and run: python main.py -m test -folder your_folder

+Results

+Accuracy of the model is 82%, however it works best with old songs (before 2000) since the dataset used to train it was created around this time.
+Since music has evolved, it will make more mistakes on modern songs.